apenella/go-ansible/README.md

 It only supports to run `ansible-playbook` with the most of its options.

 To run a `ansible-playbook` command you must define three objectes:
-- **AnsiblePlaybookCmd** object is the main object which defines the `ansible-playbook` command and how to execute it.
+- **PlaybookCmd** object is the main object which defines the `ansible-playbook` command and how to execute it.
-- **AnsiblePlaybookOptions** object has those parameters described on `Options` section within ansible-playbook's man page, and which defines how should be the `ansible-playbook` execution behavior and where to find execution configuration
+- **PlaybookOptions** object has those parameters described on `Options` section within ansible-playbook's man page, and which defines how should be the `ansible-playbook` execution behavior and where to find execution configuration
-- **AnsiblePlaybookConnectionOptions** object has those parameters described on `Connections Options` section within ansible-playbook's man page, and which defines how to connect to hosts.
+- **PlaybookConnectionOptions** object has those parameters described on `Connections Options` section within ansible-playbook's man page, and which defines how to connect to hosts.

 ## Executor
 Go-ansible package has its own and default executor implementation which runs the `ansible-playbook`command and prints its output with a prefix on each line.
-Whenever is required, you could write your own executor implementation and set it on `AnsiblePlaybookCmd` object, it will expect that the executor implements `Executor` interface.
+Whenever is required, you could write your own executor implementation and set it on `PlaybookCmd` object, it will expect that the executor implements `Executor` interface.
 ```go
 type Executor interface {
 	Execute(command string, args []string, prefix string) error
 }
 ```

-Its possible to define your own executor and set it on `AnsiblePlaybookCmd`.
+Its possible to define your own executor and set it on `PlaybookCmd`.
 ```go
 type MyExecutor struct {}
 func (e *MyExecutor) Execute(command string, args []string, prefix string) error {